'Canadian values' immigration proposal could hurt Conservative Party: Peter MacKay

 The question of what are Canadian values is far from clear, MacKay said.

 "When you drill down into that type of discussion the first question that comes to mind is, who makes that decision?
 And what is that bar going to be?
-And how possibly could somebody coming from a country that has no understanding of what it means to be a Canadian meet that criteria?," MacKay told CBC.
+And how possibly could somebody coming from a country that has no understanding of what it means to be a Canadian meet that criteria?"

 The former leader of the Progressive Conservative Party helped unite the party with the Canadian Alliance to become the Conservative Party.
 He decided not to run for the leadership last September and has rarely weighed in on the race since announcing that decision.